-Reflecting the grant of Options, RSUs and DSUs in December 2016, of which 1.4 million, 0.30 million and 0.45 million, respectively, vested immediately, the largest contributor to the three months ended December 31, 2016 was non-cash stock based compensation of \$0.61 million.
-The deferred tax expense, resulting from foreign exchange effects on our assets in Turkey, contributed \$0.58 million to the loss in the three months ended December 31, 2016, due to a 14% movement in the Turkish Lira against the \$ over that period.
+At \$1.92 million, exploration and evaluation expenditures were the largest contributor to the loss in the three months ended December 31, 2016.
+Reflecting the grant of Options, RSUs and DSUs in December 2016, of which 1.4 million, 0.30 million and 0.45 million respectively, vested immediately, the next largest contributor was non-cash stock based compensation of \$0.61 million.
+The deferred tax expense, resulting from foreign exchange effects on our assets in Turkey, contributed \$0.50 million to the loss in the three months ended December 31, 2016, due to a 14% movement in the Turkish Lira against the USD over that period.
 Wages and benefits and office and general expenses of \$0.47 million and \$0.28 million respectively, were the next largest contributors.
 Non-cash, foreign exchange losses and losses on the fair value of financial instruments contributed a further \$0.35 million collectively.

-The largest contributors to the loss for the three months ended September 30, 2016 are wages and benefits of \$0.34 million, office and general costs of \$0.26 million, and professional fees of \$0.13 million, as well as the non-cash impact from foreign exchange of \$0.15 million.
-These losses are offset by the accounting for \$0.22 million in cash and shares received as part of the Logan Option Agreement on three previously impaired exploration properties (the value of which is recorded through Other Income), and a net gain on sale of \$0.13 million of certain of our AFS financial assets.
-Lower staff numbers and foreign exchange losses contribute to the losses not being as great as in previous quarters.
+The largest contributors to the loss for the three months ended September 30, 2016 are exploration and evaluation expenditures of \$1.36 million, wages and benefits of \$0.34 million, office and general costs of \$0.26 million, and professional fees of \$0.13 million, as well as the non-cash impact from foreign exchange of \$0.15 million.
+These losses are offset by \$0.35 million, recognised in the statement of loss, in cash and shares received as part of the Logan Option Agreement, in excess of capitalised acquisition costs on certain exploration and evaluation assets, and a net gain on sale of \$0.13 million of certain of our AFS financial assets.
+Lower staff numbers and foreign exchange losses contribute to the overall loss not being as great as in previous quarters.

-The loss for the three months ended June 30, 2016 is composed primarily of general exploration and technical studies expenses of \$0.10 million, wages and salaries of \$0.45 million, office and general costs of \$0.24 million, offset by net gains on the sale of available for sale investments of \$0.09 million, which resulted in lower losses than in previous quarters due to overall lower expenditures and foreign exchange losses than in previous quarters.
+The loss for the three months ended June 30, 2016 is composed primarily of exploration and evaluation expenditures of \$2.02 million, wages and salaries of \$0.45 million, office and general costs of \$0.24 million, offset by net gains on the sale of available for sale investments of \$0.09 million.

-The loss for the three months ended March 31, 2016 is composed primarily of wages and salaries of \$0.53 million, office and general costs of \$0.39 million and non-cash stock based compensation expense of \$0.29 million, offset by a decrease to the deferred tax liability of \$0.13 million, which resulted in higher losses than in previous quarters due to higher wages and salaries due to the termination pay of some Turkish employees, resulting in an overall net cash operating outflow of \$1.35 million.
+The loss for the three months ended March 31, 2016 is composed primarily of exploration and evaluation expenditures of \$0.82 million, wages and salaries of \$0.53 million, office and general costs of \$0.39 million and non-cash stock based compensation expense of \$0.29 million, which led to higher losses than in previous quarters due to the termination pay of some Turkish employees, resulting in an overall net cash operating outflow of \$2.05 million.

-The loss for the quarter ended December 31, 2015 includes the non-cash write down of \$0.30 million in deferred exploration expenditures relating to the Drum exploration property.
-The other most significant expenditures for the quarter are: (i) wages and salaries not allocated to projects of \$0.55 million, which are higher than in other quarters due to reduced activity at the properties toward year-end; (ii) slightly higher office and general costs of \$0.32 million; and (iii) Property Investigation and costs of technical studies of \$0.18 million, that include expenditures in relation to the pursuit of opportunities to extract value from the Turkish portfolio.
+The loss for the quarter ended December 31, 2015 includes \$1.29 million in exploration and evaluation expenditures, wages and salaries not allocated to projects of \$0.55 million, which are higher than in other quarters due to reduced activity at the properties toward year-end; slightly higher office and general costs of \$0.32 million.

-The loss for the quarter ended September 30, 2015 included the write down of the Viper property for \$1.05 million.
-The write down for the Gold Bug property in the prior quarter was lower at \$0.74 million, however total expenditures and cash flows overall were lower in the quarter ended September 30, 2015 due to lower overall operating expenditures, including office and general of \$0.25 million.
-Also having an impact on a lower loss than prior period were foreign exchange gains of \$0.42 million, and stock based compensation expense of \$0.19 million.
+The loss for the quarter ended September 30, 2015 included exploration and evaluation expenditures of \$1.60 million, of which \$0.79 million were attributed to the non-controlling interest holders.
+However, total expenditures and cash flows overall were lower in the quarter ended September 30, 2015 due to lower office and general expenditures of \$0.25 million and the offsetting effect of foreign exchange gains of \$0.42 million.